Hashaam101/Insta-Outreach-Logger-Remastered/README.md

 ---

+## 🕵️ Contact Discovery Module

+A background intelligence process that enriches prospect profiles with contact information (Email/Phone) immediately after they are discovered.

+### 1. Trigger
+This process runs in the background immediately after a new profile is saved to the local database (either via manual message logging or status change).

+### 2. Strategy - Step 1 (Direct)
+-   **Full Header Scraping**: The extension scrapes the entire profile header text (Name, Bio, Link, Address) to ensure no visible contact info is missed.
+-   **Intelligent Name Extraction**: Prioritizes `og:title` metadata to correctly capture the Business Name instead of the address.
+-   **Link Analysis**: Checks if a "Bio Link" exists.
+If present, the module visits the target website (automatically decoding `l.instagram.com` redirects) and crawls for:
+    -   `mailto:` links.
+    -   `tel:` links.
+    -   "Contact Us" pages.

+### 3. Strategy - Step 2 (Fallback)
+If Step 1 yields no results, the module initiates a headless DuckDuckGo search.
+-   **Query Format**: `"{Business Name} {Address from Bio} phone email"`
+-   **Parsing**: Analyzes search snippets to identify and extract patterns matching email addresses and phone numbers.
+-   **Validation**: Applies strict regex validation to ensure phone numbers match standard US formats (e.g., `(808) 555-0199`) and filters out noise.

+### 4. Sync Gating & Data Schema
+-   **Gatekeeper Logic**: The system blocks cloud synchronization for a specific prospect until the discovery process is complete (`discovery_status: 'complete'`).
+This prevents incomplete records from polluting the Oracle Cloud DB.
+-   **Fields**:
+    -   `email` (string): Discovered email address.
+    -   `phone_number` (string): Discovered phone number.
+    -   `source_summary` (string): Origin of the data (e.g., "Found on Website footer" or "DuckDuckGo Snippet").

+---

 ## 🌐 Web Dashboard (Command Center)

 The Command Center is a web-based interface built with Streamlit that provides a centralized location for administrators and team leads to manage the outreach process.
 It allows users to: